 “I most certainly can and I am,” she says haughtily.
 “You have no right to copy this photo.”

-Steve tries reasoning with her, the good cop to David’s bad.
+Steve tries reasoning with her, the good cop to David’s pissed off one.
 “Look, the woman in this picture is our mom.
 She just died and we’re making copies of all these photos so we can each have them to remember her.”

 The woman is like granite, completely unmoved.
 “I’m sorry, but I can’t let you have it.”

 Red-faced, snot running freely from my nose, I yell at Granite.
 “What is WRONG with you?
 This is our MOTHER.
 Her funeral was yesterday—we just buried her and we’re never going to see her again.
+Do you understand what I’m saying?
 These pictures are all we have!”

 A woman behind us in line pops her head around the crowd and joins in the conversation.
 “I think you’re being very unreasonable,” she chides at Granite disapprovingly, giving her a hard stare.
-“Look at them—they just lost their mother.
+“Look at them—they’ve just lost their mother.
 They’re in shock.
-Surely it’s not a problem to just give them the picture.”
+Surely it’s not a problem to just sell them the picture.”
 Another woman in line behind her nods in approval.